 With RTB, advertisers have access to several tens of billions of daily opportunities to bid and buy digital media on ad marketplaces.
 The marketplaces make these opportunities available via auctions, similar to the stock market, and an entire ad auction takes place in a couple of hundred milliseconds.

+What is programmatic?
 Here’s how RTB works:

 - The user visits a web page with an open placement for a display ad.
 This is the beginning of the RTB auction lifecycle.

 - An ad exchange or SSP announces the available bids to the bid manager.
 This is where your creative types & sizes and targeting strategies come into play.

 - The bid manager evaluates the advertiser’s targeting and bids it matches.
 The auction then takes place for the open ad inventory, and in the instance that an advertiser is using Choozle to run programmatic ads, we will facilitate the bid in the RTB auction—if it’s a match—to the open ad placement.
 Advertisers always win inventory at the lowest possible CPM, but the base bid acts as a foot in the door to these live auctions.

 - Finally, the winning advertiser serves the ad (and wins the impression).
 All of this takes place while a user is waiting for a web page to load, AKA, under 200 milliseconds!

 Advertisers participate in real-time bidding (RTB) within ad marketplaces and respond with their auction bids within the blink of an eye.
 The short duration of these auctions is essential for speedy webpage downloads and an improved experience for the consumer.

 The real value of programmatic buying for digital marketers is the ability to target their desired audience with digital media campaigns quickly, efficiently, and cost-effectively.
 As far as we’re considered, that’s a win-win-win.